-The fall 2017 Understanding and Improving the U.S. Healthcare System Massive Open Online Course (MOOC) is designed to provide U-M students from a wide variety of backgrounds an asynchronous, engaging, practical, and interactive way to understand the U.S. healthcare system and gain insight about how they can improve the system.
+The Understanding and Improving the U.S. Healthcare System Massive Open Online Course (MOOC) provides U-M students from a wide variety of backgrounds with an engaging, practical, and interactive way to understand the U.S. healthcare system and gain insight about how they can improve the system.

-- The Main Players in Healthcare
+• The Main Players in Healthcare

-- U.S. Presidents and the History of U.S. Healthcare Reform
+• U.S. Presidents and the History of U.S. Healthcare Reform

-- Private and Public Payers in the U.S. Healthcare System
+• Private and Public Payers in the U.S. Healthcare System

-- Designing Benefits in a Health Plan - CHAT® Simulation
+• Designing Benefits in a Health Plan - CHAT® Simulation

-- The future of the U.S. Healthcare System
+• The future of the U.S. Healthcare System

 MOOC originally developed by: